 1. Let Data Inform your Decisions

-Knowledge can be acquired and skills can be learnt.
-Let’s face it, even if a candidate has all the necessary hard skills today, the requirements of their job could change in a few months or years as the business environment changes.
+Indeed, knowledge can be acquired and skills can be learnt.
+Let’s face it.
+Even if a candidate has all the necessary hard skills today, the requirements of their job could change in a few months or years as the business environment changes.
 The ability to reskill and/or upskill is a necessity.

-In order to assess a candidate’s ability to learn, ask them to describe the steps they would take to learn a brand new skill.
-They shouldn’t be reliant on you to train them.
-You want proactive individuals who’ll not only sign up for courses on their own, but also cultivate a network from whom they can learn informally.
+In order to assess a candidate’s ability to learn, ask them how they’ve done so in the past.
+Also ask them to describe the steps they would take to learn a brand new skill today, whether it’s learning from their peers, or taking up formal courses.
+While you should support them in their development journey, they shouldn’t be solely reliant on you to train them.

 Another key success factor is curiosity.
 In a 2016 Harvard Business Review article, author of Growing Great Employees, Erika Andersen said, “Curiosity is what makes us try something until we can do it, or think about something until we understand it.”